GrantBaum/MyMICDS-Admin-Pannel/README.md

 3. Possibly make it easier to put the announcements on the site by making them editable here
 4. runtime statistics
 5. ping/speed etc.
+6. blacklisting certain days we know the portal is broken
-6. Taking over the world
+7. Taking over the world
-7. Other things we will think of later
+8. Other things we will think of later